How to Prevent Binary Modification in Android & iOS apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Prevent Binary Modification on Mobile apps using Appdome
+How to Implement Prevent Binary Modification in Mobile Apps Using Appdome

 On Appdome, follow these simple steps to create self-defending Mobile Apps that Prevent Binary Modification without an SDK or gateway: